aanrv/Mastermind/README.md

 # Mastermind

-An implementation of the board game, Mastermind, played on the CLI.
+An implementation of the board game, Mastermind.
+Played on the CLI.